-- (a) Driver errors become less likely; - (b) It is less tempting or even physically impossible to break the speed limit; - (c) Errors and infringement of speed limits do not necessarily lead to an accident; - (d) The installations on the road side do not worsen the situation when an accident happens and on the contrary that they can absorb driver errors or limit their consequences.
+- (a) driver errors become less likely; - (b) it is less tempting [...] to break the speed limit; - (c) errors and infringement of speed limits do not necessarily lead to an accident; - (d) the infrastructure installations on the roadside do not worsen the situation when an accident happens and on the contrary that they can absorb driver errors or limit their consequences.